openmod-tracker/amiris/CONTRIBUTING.md

 ### Environment
 It is recommended to use a current Eclipse version to compile AMIRIS code.
-[Maven](https://maven.apache.org/) is strongly recommended to resolve the dependencies of AMIRIRS.
+[Maven](https://maven.apache.org/) is strongly recommended for resolving the dependencies of AMIRIS.
 We recommend Java 8 (64 bit) to build and run AMIRIS.

 ### Coding